Ultimate Berlin Travel Guide: Everything You Need For Your Trip

 Where To Stay In Berlin

 Because of its divided history, Berlin doesn’t have just one main downtown core area.
-Instead, there are several city centers, each with their own personality and charm.
+Instead, there are several city centers, each with its own personality and charm.
 But that means you should do your research before booking your stay to find the location that’s best for you.

 Berlin Neighborhoods